-SECTION 8.
+SECTION 9 10.
 EFFECT OF JUDGMENT OR ORDER.
-A judgment or

-order against a nonprofit association is not by itself a judgment or order against a member or a person authorized to participate in the management of the affairs of the nonprofit association.
+A judgment or order against a member or a person against a nonprofit association is not, by itself, a judgment or order against a member or a person authorized to participate in the management of the affairs of the nonprofit association manager.